grafana/k6-docs/docs/sources/next/javascript-api/jslib/aws/_index.md

 {{< /admonition >}}

-The `aws` module is an external JavaScript library helps interact with a subset of AWS services in the context of k6 test scripts.
+The `aws` module is an external JavaScript library that helps interact with a subset of AWS services in the context of k6 test scripts.

 {{< section >}}